 Electrician Continuing Education

-Our Electrician Continuing Education courses have been approved in Idaho for journeyman continuing education credit and are also approved in Montana, North Dakota, South Dakota, Washington, and Wyoming.
+Our Electrician Continuing Education courses have been approved in Idaho for journeyman continuing education credit and are also approved in Montana, North Dakota, Washington, and Wyoming.
 Note: Journeyman continuing education courses do not qualify for Washington electrical trainee continuing education requirements.

 Electrician's License Renewal